kubetail-org/edge-csrf/README.md

 Edge-CSRF is a CSRF protection library that runs on the [edge runtime](https://edge-runtime.vercel.app/).

-This library implements the [signed double submit cookie pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#signed-double-submit-cookie-recommended) using the crypto logic from [pillarjs/csrf](https://github.com/pillarjs/csrf) except it only uses edge runtime dependencies so it can be used in both node environments and in edge functions (e.g. [Vercel Edge Functions](https://vercel.com/docs/functions/runtimes/edge-runtime), [Cloudflare Page Functions](https://developers.cloudflare.com/pages/functions/)).
+This library implements the [signed double submit cookie pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#signed-double-submit-cookie-recommended) except it only uses edge runtime dependencies so it can be used in both node environments and in edge functions (e.g. [Vercel Edge Functions](https://vercel.com/docs/functions/runtimes/edge-runtime), [Cloudflare Page Functions](https://developers.cloudflare.com/pages/functions/)).
 It comes with easy-to-use integrations for Next.js and SvelteKit as well as a lower-level API for more custom implementations.

 ## Features